Andrepereira2001/feup-lbaw-2021/ebd.md

 * NN = NOT NULL
 * DF = DEFAULT
 * CK = CHECK

+> Justifications for the Generalisations Conversion to Relational Model:

+> We add two generalisations to convert to this schema.

+> First the __Participation__ could have two roles, __Coordinator__ and __Member__.
+This only changed some permisions inside the projects work, but the information that should be kept in the table of Participation is the same for both of them.
+Because of that, and because the generalisation is complete and disjoint (never allowing other role), we decided that we only should map the __Participation__ table with an atributte that indicates whether the user is a member or coordinator in that project.

+> The second generalisation is from the __AuthUser__ that can either be an __User__ or an __Admin__.
+We had two options: first, only having the User and Admin tables with repeated information, or having the table AuthUser and then the table user that had one more atributte.
+We came to a conclusion that, the first was a better option, since we only are going to have a little amount of Admins and when everytime we need to find an User we don't need queries that join the table User with AuthUser.
+To enhance our decision this generalisation was also complete and disjoint, making sense to convert them this way.

 ### 2. Domains

 This are domains used in the relational schema above.